AgentUser01/chowboy-website/README.md

 - **Grocery List Management**: Create and manage shopping lists with ease
 - **AI-Powered Features**: Nutritional insights, wine pairings, and recipe variations
 - **Cooking Tips & Substitutes**: Expert tips and ingredient substitution suggestions

+## Deployment

+This website is deployed on GitHub Pages and accessible at [chowboy.io](https://chowboy.io).

 ## Contact